mirte-robot/mirte-documentation/doc/mirte_master.md

 Errata (v0.2):
 - 5v and GND labels for the 12v->5v screw terminal are inverted
 ![main pcb](images/master/pcb_main.png)
+- power switch cable to pcb must be removed to disable the light in the switch.

 ### Mirte sense&Control
 [mirte-pcb:mirte-master/mirte-master-bottom](https://github.com/ArendJan/mirte-pcb/tree/mirte-master/mirte-master-bottom)